cscottmills/polyculturekombucha/contact.md

 <h2 class="post--title">Get in touch</h2>

-To place an order, start a subscription, or ask any questions you might have, write a note to Scott:
+Write a note to Scott with any questions you might have:
 [**scott@polyculturekombucha.com**](mailto:scott@polyculturekombucha.com)

 We look forward to hearing from you!